samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 | (Saturday) | (Sunday) | (Monday) | (Tuesday) | (Wednesday) | (Thursday) | (Friday) |
 |  | | | Day of Worship |  | | Day of Rest |

-> ### Your World's Calendar
->
+!!! note "Your World's Calendar"
-> What does your campaign's calendar look like?
+    What does your campaign's calendar look like?
 The more your campaign calendar resembles the one that's familiar to you and your players, the easier it will be to remember and use.
 Familiar names for months and days of the week lend your campaign a wonderful simplicity that many players will appreciate.
 A calendar that uses ten-day weeks or names such as "Moonday" and "Coldeven" is harder for players to internalize but reminds them they're in a fantasy world.
 The Greyhawk calendar has twelve months and seven-day weeks like the Gregorian calendar, but gives unique names to months and days and introduces festivals that fall outside the calendar's months, giving it a fantastical feel.

 #### Factions and Organizations